-BIOL 407.
+Alternate years, spring semester, four hours. - BIOL 407.
 MICROBIOLOGY.
 An introduction to microorganisms, primarily bacteria that cause disease in humans, which focuses on microbial structures, genetics, and life cycles, and also delves into molecular pathogenesis mechanisms and interactions between pathogens and the mammalian immune system.
 Two lectures and two labs per week.
 Prerequisites: Biology 234 and Chemistry 111 and 113.

-Fall semester only, four hours.
+Fall semester, four hours. - BIOL 409.

-BIOL 409.
 ENTOMOLOGY.
 A study of the class Insecta, including insect diversity, life histories, morphology, physiology, behavior, ecology, and impact on human society.
 The course includes a combination of lecture and lab components.
 The lab component includes field excursions for collecting insects for display and anatomical/taxonomic investigation.
 Course traditions include a black-light party and a bug feast.
 Three lectures and one lab per week.
 Prerequisite: Biology 234.

-Alternate years, fall semester only, four hours.
+Alternate years, fall semester, four hours.

 BIOL 421.
 AQUATIC AND FISHERY BIOLOGY.
 A study of freshwater and marine ecosystems, including the impact of pollution on aquatic environments, water chemistry, taxonomy of aquatic organisms, fisheries, and management of aquatic systems.
 Prerequisite: Biology 234.
-Alternate years, fall semester only, three hours.